Productivity

 3.3

-Pricing: Subscription
+Pricing Subscription

-Best for: Teams, freelancers, professionals
+Best for Teams, freelancers, professionals

-Lindy screenshot
+Lindy productivity platform interface screenshot

-Last updated: February 2026
+Last updated: March 2026

 Zapier connects apps with if-then rules.
 Lindy builds AI agents that actually think.
 You describe what you want in plain English, and Lindy creates an autonomous agent that can triage your email, schedule meetings across time zones, qualify sales leads, draft responses in your writing style, and even make phone calls.
 It is Zapier crossed with ChatGPT, but the agents run 24/7 without you watching.